nspcc-dev/neofs-http-gw/CONTRIBUTING.md

 - Open an issue first, to discuss a new feature or enhancement.

-- Write tests, and make sure the test suite passes locally and on CI.
+- Write tests and make sure the test suite passes locally and on CI.

-- Open a pull request, and reference the relevant issue(s).
+- Open a pull request and reference the relevant issue(s).

 - Make sure your commits are logically separated and have good comments explaining the details of your change.

-- After receiving feedback, amend your commits or add new ones as appropriate.
+- After receiving a feedback, amend your commits or add new ones as appropriate.

 - **Have fun!**